Privacy and confidentiality, consent, and record keeping in line with the new PsyBA Code of conduct

 APS Institute

-As part of its commitment to supporting psychologists through regulatory change, the APS is delivering a webinar series designed to help members understand and apply the revised Psychology Board of Australia (PsyBA) Code of conduct and updated PsyBA competencies.
+As part of its commitment to supporting psychologists through regulatory change, the APS is delivering a webinar series designed to help members understand and apply the revised Psychology Board of Australia (PsyBA) Code of conduct and updated competencies.

 Introduction to the new PsyBA Code of conduct and Professional competencies for psychologists